wsydney76/extras/ACTIONS.md

 Ensure that you include this component only on pages where it is necessary to avoid unnecessary JS/CSS loading.

-By default, the callback will only be called if the server responds with a status code "200", so that you don't have to care about any errors in your client code.

-Errors will be (optionally) logged to console and displayed via an error notice:
-- Controller runtime errors
-- Connection failure (server not running)
-- Non-existing controller actions
-- Uncaught exceptions thrown in controller action
-- Failed 'require...' constraints (like $this->requireLogin())
-- Timed out requests
-- Non-JSON responses (that should never happen...)
-- Responses with status code 400, like failed controller actions (`return $this->asFailure(...)`), if handleFailuresInCallback = false (default)

-Note that errors may be different depending on Craft environment (dev, staging, production, devMode=on/off).

 ---

 ### JavaScript Methods